 Xanth is a magical land, which is somehow in our world, but not easily accessible.
 It occupies the same area as the state of Florida, although somehow removed from it.
 The inhabitants of Xanth refer to our own world as Mundania.
-(However, later in the series, the relationship of Xanth to Earth/Mundania changes, in conjunction with Ida’s moons.)
+(However, later in the series, from the end of “Air Apparent” onwards, the relationship of Xanth to Earth/Mundania changes, in conjunction with Ida’s moons.)

 The land is populated by various magical creatures and part humans: eg centaurs, dragons, elves, ogres, harpies, goblins, nymphs, fauns and merfolk.
 The humans who live there each have a single magical talent – a different one for each person.
 For example [for characters early in the series], Trent can transform any creature into another creature, Iris can project illusions, Dor can communicate with inanimate objects, Irene can make plants grow instantly, and Grundy Golem can translate the language of any creature, including plants.